2021 Policy Priorities

 CBSA supports workforce development initiatives to create a talent pipeline for the growing life sciences ecosystem.
 CBSA champions efforts to enhance Science, Technology, Engineering, and Math (STEM) education and encourages the development of educational pathways, internship programs, and other initiatives to grow Colorado’s life sciences workforce.
-This includes reauthorization of the Innovative Industries Internship Program in 2020.

 Federal Policy Priorities

 CBSA works to protect timely patient access to needed therapies and technologies.
 The association supports reimbursement policies that facilitate patient access to the right therapy or treatment at the right time, including appropriate and inclusive coverage, coding, and payment for biopharmaceutical, medical device, and diagnostic products.

 CBSA advocates for increased National Institutes of Health (NIH) funding and other federal research funding that fuels life sciences investment and innovation in Colorado and across the country.

 In FY 2019, Colorado received $427.2 million in grants and contracts from NIH, which directly supported 7,980 jobs and $1.2 billion in economic activity.
 Among those grants and contracts, Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards allow Colorado’s early-stage and startup companies to use federal research dollars to move ideas towards commercialization.
 In 2019 alone, Colorado companies and organizations received 258 SBIR and STTR awards totaling over $82 million dollars.
 As the cost of medical product development continues to increase, CBSA advocates for increased federal funding to ensure efficient transfer from research development to product development.